Mexico Marketplace at Epcot Food and Wine (2023 Review)

 Next, we have the Pastel Impossible, which is layers of traditional flan and tres leches with guava and cajeta.
 Cajeta is a thick caramel sauce that’s made with goat’s milk.

 So the flan sits in the bottom of the dish, and while it was properly set, it was almost like an overcooked custard.
 It was just too dense.
 The sponge cake portion was a tasty bite, albeit soggy.
 It was almost like they were trying to do the bread pudding thing again, except with more traditional Mexican flavors.
+It was a nice dish, but texturally speaking, it needed a little less effort.

 Unfortunately, after two days of sampling items, I didn’t have enough left in me to try the tostada.
 Here’s one lingering photo of that beloved dessert.